-Kids with sensory processing disorders can’t just simply turn off the radio of their brain.
+Kids with sensory processing disorders can’t just simply turn off the radio of their brains.
 They need a brain break.
-Their neurological pathways have essentially jammed, and must be cleared.
-By taking the sensory overloaded kid to our Sensory Path, they will complete a series of movements as they move through the path that are designed to release the blocked paths and allow the body and brain to refocus.
+Their neurological pathways have essentially jammed and must be cleared.
+By taking the sensory overloaded kid to our Sensory Path™, they will complete a series of movements that are designed to release the child’s internalized tension and allow their body and brain to refocus.

 Vestibular System and Proprioception: The Two Unknown Senses